CHSS Advice Line

 In the first 48 hours after your stroke, an initial assessment will be carried out to find out how the stroke has affected you.
 This may include:

 Your initial treatment will depend on what type of stroke you have had.
-If your stroke was caused by a bleed (haemorrhagic stroke) you may be considered for surgical treatment.
+If your stroke was caused by a bleed (haemorrhagic stroke) you may be considered for surgical treatment to repair the damaged blood vessel(s).

 When Andy suffered a stroke, he instantly knew something was wrong.
 “It was like someone lit a blowtorch at the back of my head and pressed every pin in the world into the base of my skull,” he explains.